solegarciacoach/project-1-buenavida/README.md

 ### Content

-- The code to make the navigation bar and sign up section were taken from the CI Love Running project. {ADD LINK}
+- The code to make the navigation bar and sign up section were taken from the [CI Love Running project](https://code-institute-solutions.github.io/love-running-v3/).
 - Instructions on how to implement media queries to make the landing page responsive was taken from [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_media_queries/Using_media_queries).
 - The typography of the website was taken from [Google Fonts](https://fonts.google.com/).